Singapore entry requirements for Nigeria passport holders

 Frequently asked questions

-No, the eVisa is not extendable.
-You must leave Singapore before your authorized stay expires.
-Overstaying can result in fines or a ban.
+No. The visa is not extendable.
+You must leave Singapore before your authorised stay expires.
+Overstaying is a serious offence and can result in fines, jail, or a ban from re-entering Singapore.

 Official sources